srksag/amorphic-userman/README.md

 ## License

-superType is licensed under the MIT license
+amorhic-userman is licensed under the MIT license